-The Georgetown BID worked with eight restaurants and DDOT to permit six initial outdoor “Streateries” throughout the commercial district – with several more to come in early August.
+The Georgetown BID has worked with over 30 restaurants and DDOT to permit outdoor “Streateries” at nearly 25 locations throughout the commercial district.

 The Berliner (3401 Water Street)